-The value of the Renminbi against the US dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
-Historically, the conversion of Renminbi into foreign currencies, including US dollars, has been based on rates set by the People's Bank of China.
-On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the US dollar.
+The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
+Historically, the conversion of Renminbi into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
+On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the new policy, the Renminbi will be permitted to fluctuate within a band against a basket of certain foreign currencies.
 On June 19, 2010, the People's Bank of China released a statement indicating that they would "proceed further with reform of the RMB exchange rate regime and increase the RMB exchange rate flexibility".
-There remains significant international pressure on the PRC government to adopt a substantial liberalization of its currency policy, which could result in a further fluctuation in the value of the Renminbi against the US dollar.
+On March 17, 2014, the floating band of Renminbi against U.S. dollar was increased from 1% to 2%.
+There remains significant international pressure on the PRC government to adopt a substantial liberalization of its currency policy, which could result in a further fluctuation in the value of the Renminbi against the U.S. dollar.